 The debentures are secured by way of first pari passu charge on the Company's immovable properties, movable assets, current assets, cash accruals including but not limited to current assets, receivables, book debts, cash and bank balances, loans and advances etc. present and future.
+The Listed Debentures are repayable in half yearly instalments in the period April 2020 to March 2033

-(ii) ReNew Power Limited, the holding company, has pledged as on 31 March 2019; 15,296,323 (31 March 2018; 15,296,323) equity shares of the Company in favour of security trustee on behalf of lender.
+(ii) ReNew Power Private Limited, the holding company, has pledged as on 31 March 2020; 15,296,323 (31 March 2019; 15,296,323) equity shares of the Company in favour of security trustee on behalf of lender.